tseitsei/Life3/README.md

 # Life3
-The game of Life in Python 3
+The game of Life in Python 3.

+Running:

+python Life3.py